php-pds/skeleton_research/README.md

 - [results/03-dirs.txt](./results/03-dirs.txt)
 - [results/03-files.txt](./results/03-files.txt)

-The final set of categories was:
+The resulting set of categories was:

 - Directories:
     - PHP source code files (67% of packages)
     - Test files for that source code (38% of packages)
     - Files intended to be publicly available via a web server (13% of packages)
+    - Configuration files (11% of packages)
     - Documentation files (10% of packages)
-    - Configuration files (9% of packages)
     - Files intended for execution at the command line (5% of packages)
 - Files:
     - a "read me first" file (90% of packages)